jdriscoll/jdriscoll.github.com/blog/_posts/2012-12-01-Going-off-the-Book.md

 layout: post
 published: false
 title: Going off the Book
-excerpt: There’s a moment in chess when a game deviates (if it ever does) from a well known sequences of moves each player has memorized.
+excerpt: There’s a moment in chess when a game deviates from a well known sequences of moves each player has memorized.
 They call this going "off book" and it's an interesting metaphor for modern software development.
 ---

 In chess, there’s a moment when a game deviates (if it ever does) from a well known sequences of moves each player has memorized.
 They call this going "off book".
 I first heard of this concept while listening to an [episode of RadioLab](http://www.radiolab.org/2011/aug/23/)  and it struck me as an apt metaphor for modern software development.
 In programming we have a book of moves to choose from too.
 Variations of common choices that we all make over and over.